phil294/coffeesense/docs/guide/setup.md

   "coffeesense.ignoredTypescriptErrorCodes": [],
   // CoffeeSense will warn about not setup correctly for the project.
 You can disable it.
   "coffeesense.ignoreProjectWarning": false,
-  // Use dependencies from workspace.
-Currently only for TypeScript. (not sure if this works) "coffeesense.useWorkspaceDependencies": false,
+  // Use dependencies from workspace package.json.
+Currently only for TypeScript.
+  // Please note: Due to a bug in upstream (https://github.com/vuejs/vetur/issues/3137), this can be problematic in multi-root workspaces: CoffeeSense might falsely read TS from an unrelated folder.
+See the issue for details, but you can instead also simply try it out.
+  "coffeesense.useWorkspaceDependencies": false,
   // Traces the communication between VS Code and CoffeeSense Language Server.
   "coffeesense.trace.server": "off", // Possible values: "off", "messages", "verbose"